cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/power/PowerDatacenter.rst

 .. java:method:: protected final void setPower(double power)
    :outertype: PowerDatacenter

-   Sets the power.
+   Sets the power consumption.

-   :param power: the new power
+   :param power: the new power consumption

+timeToMigrateVm
+^^^^^^^^^^^^^^^

+.. java:method:: protected double timeToMigrateVm(Vm vm, Host targetHost)
+   :outertype: PowerDatacenter

+   Computes the expected time to migrate a VM to a given Host.
+It is computed as: VM RAM (MB)/Target Host Bandwidth (Mb/s).

+   :param vm: the VM to migrate.
+   :param targetHost: the Host where tto migrate the VM
+   :return: the time (in seconds) that is expected to migrate the VM

 updateCloudletProcessing
 ^^^^^^^^^^^^^^^^^^^^^^^^